turbulem/ios-guidelines/README.md

 - Prefer atomic/nonatomic to be first in the attribute list.
 Keeps consistency around the codebase.

 - Prefer using properties for all ivar access.
 There are many good reasons to do it, as stated [here for example](http://blog.bignerdranch.com/4005-should-i-use-a-property-or-an-instance-variable/).
 Direct ivar access should be justified.
 Refactor reckelessly legacy code which still uses instance variables.

 - The only time when ivars should be used is dealloc and init methods.
 This is because in init and dealloc it's generally best practice to avoid side effects of setting properties directly, and because inside init, the object is still in a partial state.

+>For more information on using Accessor Methods in Initializer Methods and dealloc, see [here](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/MemoryMgmt/Articles/mmPractical.html#//apple_ref/doc/uid/TP40004447-SW6).

 ## Naming

 Apple naming conventions should be adhered to wherever possible, especially those related to [memory management rules](https://developer.apple.com/library/mac/#documentation/Cocoa/Conceptual/MemoryMgmt/Articles/MemoryMgmt.html) ([NARC](http://stackoverflow.com/a/2865194/340508)).

+Variables should be named as descriptively as possible.
+Single letter variable names should be avoided except in `for()` loops.
 Long, descriptive method and variable names are good.

 **For example:**